-Christina McElwaine is Chief Operations Officer at the Centre for Policy Research at United Nations University.
+Christina McElwaine is Chief Operations Officer at United Nations University Centre for Policy Research.
 In this role, she oversees all operations for the Centre and sits on the Senior Management Group.
 She also serves as a liaison for the Centre with the UN system, including on issues related to migration.

 Ms McElwaine is a former career diplomat, with substantial experience in the field of sustainable development, human rights and humanitarian affairs including the Sustainable Development Goals, migration and refugee policy and the rights of the child.